pyrosx/WP-Survey-And-Quiz-Tool/readme.txt

 = 2.11.1 =

 * Fixed survey total results not showing free text answers on some sections
+* Fixed division by zero error for question success rate
-* Added the shortcode for the quiz/survey/poll on edit page = 2.11 =
+* Added the shortcode for the quiz/survey/poll on edit page

+= 2.11 =

 * Fixed poll results page when limited by cookie